DeVosLab/PAC-MAP/README.md

 4) Create a `.env` file in the root of the repository with the following content:
 ```
 DATA_PATH=/path/to/data
+MODELS_PATH=/path/to/models
 ```
-This directory contains the data and trained models for each dataset, i.e., `dataset_name/train/...` and `dataset_name/models/...`.
+The `DATA_PATH` directory contains the data for each dataset, e.g., `dataset_name/train/...` The `MODELS_PATH` directory contains the trained models and trained models.
+Data an model related paths will be interpreted relative to these predefined paths.

 ## Usage
 The repository contains code for training and evaluating PAC-MAP models on different datasets.
 On a high level, the code is organized in the following way: